Pony Club Australia revised the Syllabus of Instruction in 2019. The major developments were:

 - The removal of minimum ages for certificates.
 Riders can now commence their next certificate as soon as they are ready.

 Overseeing the new syllabus has been one of the best-known proponents of Equitation Science, Dr Andrew McLean.
-Andrew is CEO of Equitation Science International, Behaviour Consultant to Melbourne University Veterinary Hospital and a member of the Board of Pony Club Australia.
+Andrew is CEO of Equitation Science International, Behaviour Consultant to Melbourne University Veterinary Hospital and was a member of the Board of Pony Club Australia from 2016 – 2022.

 There are eight proficiency certificates.
 For each one, we have produced a workbook/manual to support your learning.
 (Note: the A Level Certificate Manual is in production).